-- Work with community partners to increase awareness about visiting the park. - o Increase presence of NPS staff and volunteers in community locations to promote the park. - o Recruit community-based ambassadors/park experts to promote the park.
+- Work with community partners to increase awareness about visiting the park. - Increase presence of NPS staff and volunteers in community locations to promote the park. - Recruit community-based ambassadors/park experts to promote the park. - Provide information to community residents via partner communication channels.

-- o Provide information to community residents via partner communication channels. - o Partner with organizations that create community via social media, especially for people who do not have friend or family networks that are involved in outdoor recreation. - Engage in regional partnerships that address equitable access to parks and open space in northeast Ohio more broadly.
+- Partner with organizations that create community via social media, especially for people who do not have friend or family networks that are involved in outdoor recreation. - Engage in regional partnerships that address equitable access to parks and open space in northeast Ohio more broadly.

 - Use administrative tools such as commercial-use authorizations, leases, and special-use permits to expand visitor services.
+The park would consider using leasing as a tool to allow for lodging in existing park structures.
 Promote opportunities to diverse providers, making sure to reach minority, women, and LGBTQ+-owned businesses.
 Provide mobile or load-and-go bike-rental opportunities at select locations.

 - Provide rental equipment for water-based recreation (i.e., canoes, kayaks, paddle boards, fishing equipment).

 - Continue to provide free access to adult and child cross-country skis and snowshoes in the Village of Boston.

 - Limit new facility development associated with rentals and recreational equipment storage.
 Work with providers that operate outside of park boundaries or on private lands in the park via the commercial-use authorization program.

 - Allow for the following guide services:

-- o Fishing (lake and river)
+- Fishing (lake and river)

-- o Long-distance hiking (all trails in park)
+- Long-distance hiking (all trails in park)

-- o Bike packing (Towpath Trail)
+- Bike packing (Towpath Trail)

-- o Hike-in camping
+- Hike-in camping

 - o River use

-- o Beginner outdoor recreation with an emphasis on diverse audiences
+- Beginner outdoor recreation with an emphasis on diverse audiences

 - Provide kayak drop-off and pickup services at locations that are inadequately served by Cuyahoga Valley Scenic Railroad's kayak shuttle service, including:

-- o Grether
+- Northampton Point

-- o Former Brandywine Golf Course
+- Former Brandywine Golf Course

-- o Station Road
+- Station Road

 - o Fitzwater

-- Rockside
+- o Rockside